Orbán sets ball rolling for Nato expansion vote in March

 Political parties will meet in Budapest on Wednesday to finalise the spring agenda, with the debate due on 1 March and a vote expected in the week of 6 March or 20 March.

-The Orbán breakthrough comes after months of unexplained delays, prompting speculation he was trying to blackmail the EU for frozen funds or carry water for Turkish and Russian presidents Recep Tayyip Erdoğan and Vladimir Putin, both of whom he's friendly with.
+The Orbán breakthrough comes after months of unexplained delays, prompting speculation he was blackmailing the EU for frozen funds or carrying water for Turkish and Russian presidents Recep Tayyip Erdoğan and Vladimir Putin, both of whom he's friendly with.

 And it came with no public declaration on Tuesday either, said Ágnes Vadai, the shadow defence minister in Hungary's opposition Democratic Coalition party.